Outside-Obstacle Representations with All Vertices on the Outer Face

 \section{Abstract}

 An \emph{obstacle representation} of a graph~$G$ consists of a set of polygonal obstacles and a drawing of~$G$ as a \emph{visibility graph} with respect to the obstacles: vertices are mapped to points and edges to straight-line segments such that each edge avoids all obstacles whereas each non-edge intersects at least one obstacle.
 Obstacle representations have been investigated quite intensely over the last few years.
 Here we focus on \emph{outside-obstacle representations} (OORs) that use only one obstacle in the outer face of the drawing.
-It is known that every outerplanar graph admits such a representation [Alpert, Koch, Laison; DCG 2010].
+It is known that every outerplanar graph admits such a representation.

 We strengthen this result by showing that every (partial) 2-tree has an OOR.
-We also consider restricted versions of OORs where the vertices of the graph lie on a convex polygon or a regular polygon.
+We also consider restricted versions of OORs where the vertices of the graph form a convex or even a regular polygon.
 We characterize when the complement of a tree and when a complete graph minus a simple cycle admits a convex OOR.
 We construct regular OORs for all (partial) outerpaths, cactus graphs, and grids.